What Are Terpenes?

 - Caryophyllene: As described earlier, caryophyllene has a rich aroma of sweet spices and can help to lift your mood.

-Now that you know all about the uses and benefits of terpenes, how do you add them to your vaporizer?
-First of all, you will need a cannabis terpene starter kit, your cannabis extract or concentrate, and a bottle of our cannabis terpenes or pure terpenes.
+Now that you know all about the properties and benefits of terpenes, how do you incorporate them into your daily use?
+First of all, you will need a cannabis terpene starter kit, your cannabis of choice, and a bottle of our cannabis terpenes or pure terpenes.
+Regardless of your device, you can mix your favorite liquids together, or try adding terpenes to your dry flower for an alternative consumption method.
 What are the most delicious terpenes?
 With our cannabis terpene sample pack, you can try five different flavors and find out!

 Why Are Terpenes Legal in all 50 States if Cannabis Is Not?